scripting-drafts/Conversational-Bot/README.md

+This project is based on the pyTorch Chatbot by Matthew Inkawhich

 # General Usage

 Run the scraper with reddit_to_csv.py, make pairs (pairs.txt) out of the csv file (reddit-fetch.csv) with extract-pairs.py and train your model with DL_Chatbot.py.
 For the sake of coherence in the conversations I recommend running the scraper on a single subreddit.